David Shaltiel: Military career

 He was also the mastermind behind Operation Kedem, which had the goal of capturing "East Jerusalem".
-The mission was carried out July 8, 1948 by Irgun troops and was a total failure.
+The mission was carried out on July 8, 1948, by Irgun troops and was a total failure.
 From that moment, he was, (according to himself), disgraced and his name was erased from official Israel history.

 Between June 11 and July 21, 1948, he had a series of meetings, mediated by the UN, with Abdullah el Tell, the commander of Arab Legion troops in the Old City.

-On July 7 they signed the "Mount Scopus Agreement" which stated that the Jewish enclave at Mount Scopus should be de-militarized and would come under UN supervision.
-On July 15 the Haganah and Irgun launched a massive bombardment on the Old City which was followed by infantry attacks on the New, Jaffa and Zion Gates.
+On July 7 they signed the "Mount Scopus Agreement", which stated that the Jewish enclave at Mount Scopus should be de-militarized and would come under UN supervision.
+On July 15 the Haganah and Irgun launched a massive bombardment on the Old City, which was followed by infantry attacks on the New, Jaffa and Zion Gates.
 These failed to gain their objectives.
 On 21 July Shaltiel and el Tell signed a formal cease-fire based on the existing positions of their forces.

 After the end of the Independence War, David Shaltiel founded the Border Corps of the Israeli army, Heyl Hasfar, and was its first commander.
 Later, because of administrative problems, he recommended the transfer of these units into the frame of the Israeli Police, and they became known as Border Guard, Mishmar Hagvul.